UNINETTSigma2/documentation/software/userinstallsw/R.md

 -  Installing packages may take a long time, specailly if your comparing with installing on a Windows or Mac computer.
-The reason for this is that unlike Windows or Mac some packages will be compiled from source code to work on the operating system we have on the HPC systesms.
+The reason for this is that unlike Windows or Mac some packages will be compiled from source code to work on the operating system we have on the HPC systems.

 -  There is no internet access from compute nodes, so you can not install packages as part of your job.
 You need to install them using the login node